axelekstrom/PluralOfNoise/README.md

 This script

-(1) runs the MCA described in the paper with 3, 4, and 5 factors and compare the effects of the pairwise contrasts reported in Figure 4 in Berthet et al.,
+(1) runs the MCA described in the paper with 3, 4, and 5 factors and compares the effects of the pairwise contrasts reported in Figure 4 in Berthet et al.,

-(2) plot the number of occurrences of each compositional sound identified in the paper by individual and group,
+(2) plots the number of occurrences of each compositional call identified in the paper by individual and group,

-(3) extract the FOCs associated with each factor in the MCA, and for each FOC calculate the proportion of "no"'s and NAs in the data, and
+(3) extracts the FOCs associated with each factor in the MCA, and for each FOC calculates the proportion of "no"'s and NAs in the data, and

-(4) perform the likelihood ratio tests described in the section "(iii) The meaning of AB is derived from the meaning of A and B" (Berthet et al., 2025) while directly testing the significance of the interaction effect.
+(4) performs the likelihood ratio tests described in the section "(iii) The meaning of AB is derived from the meaning of A and B" (Berthet et al., 2025) while directly testing the significance of the interaction effect.

 **Contributors**